radgrad/docusaurus2/docs/evaluation/211-s22-feedback.md

 ---
-title: Spring 2022 User Feedback
+title: ICS 211, Spring 22
-sidebar_label: S22 Feedback
+sidebar_label: 211 S22
-hide_table_of_contents: true
 ---

 ## Overview

-Total students: 136, 42 responses
+Total students: 136, 42 responses, 31% response rate

-## Student comments
+## 211-S22-01

-(1) Looking at RadGrad, knowing I'm not the best person at Computer Science, makes me feel less anxious about my possible future in the job field.
+Looking at RadGrad, knowing I'm not the best person at Computer Science, makes me feel less anxious about my possible future in the job field.
 After looking at all the other possible jobs, I'm thinking that I may want to continue pursuing being a Software Engineer because